Gate Your Web3 Community with Ancla (powered by Smithii)

 BEP-20 is the standard used by BNB Smart Chain (BSC), the centralized blockchain of Binance, the largest exchange when it comes to cryptocurrencies.
 As with the ERC20 tokens, it defines the rules for the mint and asset allocation.
 In this case, BEP20 is ERC20.

-Although entirely dependent on Binance validators, BEP20 is a widely used, secure and reliable token standard.
+Although it relies entirely on Binance validators, BEP20 is a token used, secure, and reliable token standard.

 Differences between ERC-20 and BEP-20